 - Breath of the Wild minor worldbuilding details, locations, armor, early backstory etc. you might have wanted to discover yourself

-- Minish Cap plot spoilers (in Vaati Connections section)
+- Minish Cap plot spoilers (in The Peoples of Minish Cap)

-- Twilight Princess plot spoilers (in Twili Connections section)
+- Twilight Princess plot spoilers (in The Zonai: Connections to the Twili)

 Click here to return to the index page.

-This content is archived as it is now out-of-date.
+This content is archived.
 Information here may not make sense with what we currently know.

-My theories, hopes and thoughts based on footage in the delay announcement for the Breath of the Wild sequel released March 2022.
+My theories, hopes and thoughts based on the September 2022 Tears of the Kingdom trailer.

 For Further Insight

-- March 2022 delay announcement video for BOTW sequel
+- March 2022 delay announcement video for TOTK

 - "Who are the ZONAI? - A Breath of the Wild Documentary" (NintendoBlackCrisis, 2021)